romanelevators2000-oss/Emergent-Hypergraph-Physics/LIMITATIONS.md

 # LIMITATIONS.md

-**Honest Assessment of Current Weaknesses**
+**Honest Assessment of Limitations**
 **Rule #1.5 Emergent-Hypergraph-Physics**
-**June 2026**

-## Current Limitations
+## Major Limitations

-### 1. Mathematical Rigor
-- We have qualitative and semi-quantitative derivations (Schrödinger-like, Einstein-like equations in continuum limit), but **no full analytic proof** of the emergence of the complete Standard Model + General Relativity yet.
-- Continuum limit and renormalization are only sketched.

-### 2. Simulation Scale
+1. **Lack of Rigorous Derivations**
+   We have not derived the Standard Model, General Relativity, or quantum field theory as controlled limits of Rule #1.5.
+Most connections remain qualitative analogies.

+2. **Simulation Scale**
-- Current simulations run up to ~3000 nodes.
-This is enough to see self-organization, but far too small to directly observe macroscopic physics or precise particle spectra.
+   Current simulations are limited to a few thousand nodes.
+This is insufficient to observe macroscopic physics or precise particle spectra.
-- Multiway branching is heavily approximated.

-### 3. Quantitative Precision
-- Constants like α ≈ 1/137 and m_p/m_e ≈ 1836 emerge naturally, but higher-precision derivations (CKM matrix, exact particle masses, etc.) are still pending.
+3. **Numerical Coincidences**
+   The appearance of 1/137 and other familiar numbers may result from model choices (troic phases, stability metric) rather than deep necessity.

-### 4. Falsifiability
+4. **Interpretive Gap**
-- Some predictions (gravitational wave echoes, pulsar micro-resonance) are specific but have wide time windows.
-They need refinement with better simulations.

-### 5. Comparison with Established Physics
-- The model reproduces many qualitative features and some key numbers, but has not yet undergone rigorous peer review or detailed matching against all experimental data.

-### 6. Open Questions
-- Exact mechanism for 3 generations of fermions.
+   Many mappings (black holes, dark matter, antimatter, etc.) are post-hoc interpretations rather than unique consequences of the rule.

+5. **Falsifiability**
+   Current predictions are relatively soft and have large uncertainty ranges, making strong falsification difficult at this stage.

+6. **Missing Physics**
-- Full derivation of the Dirac equation and Yang-Mills fields.
+   - Full derivation of spin-statistics and fermion/boson behavior
-- Origin of CP violation directionality.

----

-**This is an experimental research project.** We do not claim to have solved physics.
-The goal is exploration and gradual improvement through transparency and community feedback.

-We actively invite criticism, mathematical help, and alternative approaches.
+   - Precise particle masses and mixing angles
+   - Mechanism for 3 generations
+   - Inflationary dynamics (if any)

+## Overall Status

+This is an **early exploratory research project**.
+While the model shows interesting self-organizing behavior, the distance between current results and a genuine Theory of Everything remains large.

+We explicitly acknowledge that much of the apparent success may stem from interpretive flexibility rather than predictive power.